faridmmz/Recommender-System-and-RAG/README.md

 This project combines a **content-based recommender system** with a **Retrieval-Augmented Generation (RAG)** assistant, purpose-built for the gaming industry.
 The dataset consists of **self-crawled product data from Amazon’s gaming category**, covering **video games, consoles, and gaming accessories**.

-The system indexes this data in **ElasticSearch**, and the RAG assistant — powered by the **`TheBloke/Llama-2-7B-Chat-GPTQ`** large language model — interprets user queries, retrieves the most relevant product details, and generates context-aware, gaming-specific recommendations.
+The system indexes this data in **ElasticSearch**, and the RAG assistant, powered by the **`TheBloke/Llama-2-7B-Chat-GPTQ`** large language model, interprets user queries, retrieves the most relevant product details, and generates context-aware, gaming-specific recommendations.

 By combining **fast search** with **generative reasoning**, the system ensures every suggestion is **accurate, up-to-date, and grounded in real product data**.